-Fraud Bribery Corruption Deliberate personal gain or benefit as a result of misuse of ICO funds.
-Alteration of casework findings, outcomes or awards in return for money.
-Conspiring with a supplier to falsify the amount paid on an invoice so that the supplier evades paying income or corporate taxes.
-Falsifying financial statements.
-Alteration or destruction of any documentation or records in return Buying unnecessary or inappropriate Embezzlement - taking money which an individual has been for an inducement. goods and services. entrusted with on behalf of another party.
-Accepting gifts and/or hospitality from current or potential suppliers of goods or services during Excessive gifts and hospitality given to employees to influence business decisions or tasks.
-Receiving goods or equipment and not recording its receipt. procurement exercises.
-Please see the Procurement Policy for further details of processes to be followed.
-Concealing invoices.
+Bribery Corruption Alteration of casework findings, outcomes or awards in return for money.
+Alteration of casework findings, the amount paid on an invoice so that the supplier evades paying income or corporate taxes.
+Alteration or destruction of any documentation or records in return Buying unnecessary or inappropriate - taking money for an inducement. goods and services. dual has been Accepting gifts and/or hospitality from current or potential suppliers of goods or services during Excessive gifts and hospitality to employees to influence business decisions or tasks. s or equipment procurement exercises.
+Please see the Procurement Policy for further details of processes to be followed. • Concealing invoices. of goods or services during decisions or tasks. s or equipment procurement exercises.
+Please see the Procurement Policy for further Concealing invoices.